+STRICT ADJUST ADJUST ADJUST

-STRICT PHASING ADJUST FORWARD ADJUST BACK- ADJUST TO START
+PHASING FORWARD BACK- TO START

-PHASING FURWARD WARD 10 SIARI
+WARD

 Relative Time The time of The time of The time of The time of

 start method start method start method start method

 invocation invocation invocation invocation

 plus start plus start plus start plus start

 time. time. time. time.

 Absolute The start All releases The first re- Release im-

 Time, earlier method before the lease occurs mediately

 than call to throws an time start immediately and set next

 start exception. is called are and the next release time

 ignored.
 The release is to be at the

 first release is at the start time the start

 at the start time plus method was

 time plus the smallest invoked plus

 the smallest multiple of period.

 multiple of period whose

 period whose time is af-

 time is af- ter the time

 ter the time start was

 start was called.

 called.

 Absolute First release is First release is First release is First release is

 Time, later at time passed at time passed at time passed at time passed

 than call to to start. to start. to start. to start.

 start

 Without First release First release First release First release

-Time is at time of is at time of is at time of is at time of
+Time is at time of

 start method start method start method start method

 invocation invocation invocation invocation